 - 100 g jumbo rolled oats

-- 2 tbsp almond butter
+- 2 tablespoons almond butter or other nut butter

-- 2 tbsp honey or maple syrup
+- 2 tablespoons maple syrup or agave syrup

 - 50 g raisins optional

-Preheat the oven to 180°C(fan)/200°C/gas mark 6.
+- Preheat the oven to 180°C(fan)/200°C/gas mark 6.
 Line a baking tray with greaseproof paper.

-Mix all the ingredients together in a bowl.
+- Mix all the ingredients together in a bowl.
 Spoon heaped tablespoons of the mixture out onto the baking tray and flatten with a fork or the back of a spoon.

-If using raisins make sure they're pressed well into the cookie mixture to avoid burning.
+- If using raisins make sure they're pressed well into the cookie mixture to avoid burning.

-Bake in the pre-heated oven for 15-18 minutes until turning brown.
+- Bake in the pre-heated oven for 15-18 minutes until turning brown.

-Allow to cool on the baking tray for five minutes then turn out onto a wire rack until cool.
+- Allow to cool on the baking tray for five minutes then turn out onto a wire rack until cool.